 A Crash Course In Penny Stock Basics

 If you’re looking for ways to make money in the stock market, penny stocks may be something that comes to mind first.
-They’re cheap, they’re known for providing handsome returns, and all the Apes seem to love them.
+They’re cheap and known for providing handsome returns, and all the Apes seem to love them.
 A classic example of why penny stocks attract so much attention is AMC Entertainment (NYSE: AMC).
 This was just a $2 stock at the beginning of 2021.

-But a mix of unique market metrics had all of the stars align, which resulted in the event that likely changed the make-up of the stock market as we know it.
-Shares of AMC stock ultimately went on to explode to highs of $72.62.
+But a mix of unique market metrics had all of the stars align, which resulted in the likely changing of the make-up of the stock market as we know it.
+Shares of AMC stock ultimately exploded to highs of $72.62.

 How can you say penny stocks are bad when this one stock alone ran over 3,500% in just a few months?
-The answer is that you can’t, but it’s essential to know how to trade penny stocks so that you make money consistently and not strike out because you wanted a home run each time.
+The answer is that you can’t, but it’s essential to know how to trade penny stocks to make money consistently and not strike out because you wanted a home run each time.

 What Is A Penny Stock?